YRu23/IMT-542A-project/README.md

 Original dataset and process codes are provided.

 ## FAIR implementation
-Details about the FAIR implementation for this project is shown in <filename>
+Details about the FAIR implementation for this project is shown in <FAIR implementation.md>

 ## Analyze deficiencies and design improvements
 Details is shown in <filename>